What is a data theft

 Use a VPN

 VPN creates a virtual tunnel, encrypts your data and hides your real IP address.
-Trusted providers use latest and the most secure tunneling protocols, industry-leading encryption.
+Trusted providers use the latest and the most secure tunnelling protocols, industry-leading encryption.
 Moreover, look for providers that guarantee a strict no logs policy – it means, they do not track or record anything you do online.
 Hint – for this the provider has to be based in a country which does not require to log user activity.